kaikue/MagicOfTheStars/README.md

 # Magic Of The Stars
-Exploration and puzzle-based platformer
+Exploration-based collectathon platformer by Kai Kuehner.

-Some placeholder graphics by [Kenney](http://kenney.nl/).
+Some placeholder graphics by [Kenney](http://kenney.nl/) and [Zuhria Alfitra](https://www.gameart2d.com/).

 ## TODO

 ### Movement
-- Remove/fix StopCoroutine(CancelQueuedJump())
 - Try doubling all the values and see if it feels better
 - Vanishing platforms (when touched, shake, crumble, respawn) (shy expressions)
 - Holding crates